jeff5/inside-jython/source/import.rst

        static void initClassExceptions(PyObject dict) {
            PyObject exc = imp.load("exceptions");

-``imp.load`` takes the lock which protects the import system from concurrent modification, and calls ``import_first(name, new StringBuilder())``.
+``imp.load`` takes the lock that protects the import system from concurrent modification, and calls ``import_first(name, new StringBuilder())``.
 This is the short form of ``import_first``.
 A longer form supports ``from ... import ...``,